OSHA 30

 How Long Does Osha 30 Last

 You just finished your OSHA 30.
-Plus, the card is in your wallet.
+Which means the card is in your wallet.
 The certificate is framed on your wall.
 Now what?
 How long is this thing actually good for?

 Here's the short version: the card itself doesn't expire at the federal level.
 But that doesn't mean you're done forever.